-Final Course Evaluations Including Examinations
+Final Course Evaluations Including Summative Assessments

-- Final course evaluations are compulsory (30% Summative Evaluation, including the final exam) for all courses. - If a student is absent from a final evaluation, the absence must be supported by a doctor's note.
-Holidays or family vacations are not acceptable reasons for missing any part of a final summative evaluation (exams or other summative activities).
+- Final course evaluations are compulsory (30% Summative Evaluation, including the final summative assessment) for all courses. - If a student is absent from a final evaluation, the absence must be supported by a doctor's note.
+Holidays or family vacations are not acceptable reasons for missing any part of a final summative evaluation/assessment or other summative activities).
 Students absent from final evaluation will receive a grade of zero.
-(Absence due to illness for scheduled summative evaluations must be supported by a doctor's note alternative arrangements will then be facilitated by Brock HS administration.) - Exams dates for both semesters are published in this Agenda.
-Students are expected to be present to write exams and complete other summative assignments.
-Parents are ASKED NOT TO plan vacations or other activities that interfere with the writing of exams, Numeracy EQAO (Jan/June), OSSLT or other summative assignments.
-To protect the integrity of the exams, no student will be allowed to write an exam prior to the whole class writing the exam.
-Students who leave school early without writing an exam will be given zero for the exam portion of the summative assessment.
-Unforeseen circumstances such as blackouts and inclement weather may force scheduled exams to be written later in the exam dates.
-Please do not plan vacations for any exam day.
-All absences from exams due to illness must be documented by a supporting medical.
+(Absence due to illness for scheduled summative evaluations must be supported by a doctor's note alternative arrangements will then be facilitated by Brock HS administration.) - Summative assessment dates for both semesters are published in this Agenda.
+Students are expected to be present to write summative assessments and complete other summative assignments.
+Parents are ASKED NOT TO plan vacations or other activities that interfere with the writing of final summative assessments, Numeracy EQAO (Jan/June), OSSLT or other summative assignments.
+To protect the integrity of the final summative assessments, no student will be allowed to write a final summative assessment prior to the whole class writing the final summative assessment.
+Students who leave school early without writing a final summative assessment will be given zero for that portion of the summative assessment.
+Unforeseen circumstances such as blackouts and inclement weather may force scheduled summative assessments to be written later in the summative assessment dates.
+Please do not plan vacations for any summative assessment day.
+All absences from summative assessments due to illness must be documented by a supporting medical.